 If you don’t care about swimming, that’s fine too.
 There are many cafes with views of the lake you can relax at, or you can rent a boat and paddle around.
 Turtle Lake is also a great place to enjoy the sunset, some beautiful sunsets color the lake!

 As mentioned above, Georgia has some incredible traditional dishes that are a must-try when you visit Tbilisi.

 Let’s start from my favorite.
 Khachapuri is a type of cheese-filled bread that is super popular in Georgia and is available in nearly every café or restaurant.
 Try and order the Adjarian version which also has an egg on top, it’s de-li-cious!!

 Khinkhali is a type of Georgian dumpling that can be filled with meat, potatoes, cheese, mushrooms… You can have 10 khinkali for $2, which makes it an extremely popular food between locals.
 It’s also a great choice for a bite after a night out, there are khinkhali places open 24 hours!
 Another yummy dish is Lobiani, a warm pie filled with beans.

-One great way to sample these dishes, and a few other traditional culinary offerings from Georgia, is to join a food tour such as the Food and Wine Walking Tour with Tastings.
-You will discover the different flavors that Georgia has to offer, plus get more detailed insight about its culinary history.
-The best part is that you get to visit the organic bars, old taverns, and hip hangouts while getting to taste the best food and wine that the city has to offer. ➤ BOOK IT HERE
+➤ One great way to sample these dishes, among other traditional meals, is to join the Food and Wine Walking Tour with Tastings.
+You’ll discover the different flavors of Georgia, plus get detailed insight into its culinary history.
+The best part is that you get to visit the organic bars, old taverns, and hip hangouts while getting to taste the best food and wine that the city has to offer. ➥ BOOK IT HERE

 Explore the Tbilisi Nightlife and Party ‘till Dawn